Sanchez3/generator-h5package/README.md

 [webpack](https://webpack.js.org/) is a static module bundler for modern JavaScript applications, do pretty much the same job as *gulp*.
 Also, use `webpack stream` to run *webpack* as a stream to conveniently integrate with *gulp*.

-In [browserify](https://github.com/substack/node-browserify), you use *gulp/grunt* and a long list of transforms and plugins to get the job done. *Webpack* offers enough power out of the box that you typically don’t need `Grunt` or `Gulp` at all.`
+In [browserify](https://github.com/substack/node-browserify), you use *gulp/grunt* and a long list of transforms and plugins to get the job done. *webpack* offers enough power out of the box that you typically don’t need `Grunt` or `Gulp` at all.`